Julius Evola: "Spiritual racism"

 Evola's racism included racism of the body, soul, and spirit, giving primacy to the latter factor, writing that "races only declined when their spirit failed."
 For his spiritual interpretation of different racial psychologies, Evola was influenced by the German race theorist Ludwig Ferdinand Clauss.
 Like Evola, Clauss believed that physical race and spiritual race could diverge as a consequence of miscegenation.
 Peter Staudenmaier notes that many other racists of the time found Evola's "spiritual racism" perplexing.

-Like René Guénon, Evola believed that mankind is living in the Kali Yuga of the Hindu tradition—the Dark Age of unleashed materialistic appetites.
+Like René Guénon, Evola believed that mankind is living in the Kali Yuga of Hinduism—the Dark Age of unleashed materialistic appetites.
 He argued that both Italian fascism and Nazism represented hope that the "celestial" Aryan race would be reconstituted.
-He drew on mythological accounts of super-races and their decline, particularly the Hyperboreans, and maintained that traces of Hyperborean influence could be felt in Indo-European men.
-He felt that Indo-European men had devolved from these higher mythological races.
+He drew on mythological accounts of super-races and their decline, particularly the Hyperboreans, and maintained that traces of Hyperborean influence could be felt in Aryan men.
+He felt that Aryan men had devolved from these higher mythological races.
 Gregor noted that several contemporary criticisms of Evola's theory were published: "In one of Fascism's most important theoretical journals, Evola's critic pointed out that many Nordic-Aryans, not to speak of Mediterranean Aryans, fail to demonstrate any Hyperborean properties.
 Instead, they make obvious their materialism, their sensuality, their indifference to loyalty and sacrifice, together with their consuming greed.
 How do they differ from 'inferior' races, and why should anyone wish, in any way, to favor them?"

-Concerning the relationship between "spiritual racism" and biological racism, Evola put forth the following viewpoint, which Furlong described as pseudo-scientific:
+Concerning the relationship between "spiritual racism" and biological racism, Evola put forth the following viewpoint, which Furlong described as pseudo-scientific: "The factor of 'blood' or 'race' has its importance, because it is not psychologically—in the brain or the opinions of the individual—but in the very deepest forces of life that traditions live and act as typical formative energies.
+Blood registers the effects of this action, and indeed offers through heredity, a matter that is already refined and pre-formed ..."